KanagawaMarcos/marcos-costa.github.io/index.md

+## Who I am
-# Software Engineer applied on Functional Programming at the fields of Artificial Intelligence and Scalable Applications levering testing techniques and IoT tooling.
+**Software Engineer applied on Functional Programming at the fields of Artificial Intelligence and Scalable Applications levering testing techniques and IoT tooling.**

 ## What I know
 - F#